jessicapino716-png/aqoolwirewebsite/replit.md

-# The Aqool Wire - News Website Project
+# The Aqool Wire - Marketing Landing Page

 ## Overview

-The Aqool Wire is a news website focused on AI policy and regulation coverage in Saudi Arabia and the GCC region.
-The project is a full-stack web application that mimics The Verge's design aesthetic to deliver professional tech journalism content.
-It features a modern tech news layout with article cards, author profiles, newsletter subscription functionality, and AI tool highlights specifically tailored for the Middle Eastern AI policy landscape.
+The Aqool Wire is a marketing landing page showcasing AI investment opportunities in Saudi Arabia and the GCC region.
+The project features custom SVG visualizations, an interactive contact form with SendGrid integration, and an Insights section preserving all existing articles.
+The site uses a modern dark theme with custom art components to highlight investment opportunities in Saudi Arabia's AI sector.

+**Recent Migration (November 2025):**
+- Transformed from news website to marketing landing page
+- All existing articles preserved in dedicated Insights section
+- Custom SVG art visualizations (AnimatedSaudiMap, PolicyFlow, OpportunityGraph, etc.)
+- Conditional navigation: marketing pages have custom navigation, other routes use global Header/Footer
+- Dark theme with teal accent color (#2bd4a7) for marketing sections

 ## User Preferences